swgpu/SWGPU/README.md

 3. Task done one by one

 [CORE TASKS]
-1. Add binary format for 3D files.
+1. Add shadow volume
+2. Add toon shading
-2. Add spot-light
+3. Add spot-light

 [DEADLINES]
 a.
 CORE_TASKS.1.2: 01 Juin